 In Lisbon, Portugal, Donal Skehan helps make legendary custard tart in the country's most famous bakery, before heading to a market where he finds a food court run by top chefs.
 Fish is on the menu, with salt cod plus gazpacho and sardines on toast.
 Then, as night falls, it's festival fever -- Portugal's biggest party of the year!

-Croatia is riing up in the food ranks to rival other European cities and Donal Skehan finds out why.
+Croatia is rising up in the food ranks to rival other European cities and Donal Skehan finds out why.
 He meets a chef who makes him the region's famous black cuttlefish risotto before heading out with a fisherman turned restaurateur who prepares Donal Bonito sashimi.
 Then it's onto truffle hunting and then making pasta in a beautiful olive grove.

 Donal Skehan is in Krakow, discovering why Poland's traditional recipes are still going strong, from the city street food to the countryside grub.
 He makes pierogi, at the heart of Polish food, before heading 410 feet underground to a salt mine to work and cook.